decred/vspd/README.md

 ## Deployment

-- Single server running dcrvsp and dcrd. dcrd on this server is used for fishing ticket details out of the chain, and for broadcasting and checking the status of fee transactions. `--txindex` is required so `getrawtransaction` can be used.
+- Single server running vspd and dcrd. dcrd on this server is used for fishing ticket details out of the chain, and for broadcasting and checking the status of fee transactions. `--txindex` is required so `getrawtransaction` can be used.

-- A xpub key is provided to dcrvsp via config. dcrvsp will use this key to derive a new addresses for each fee payments.
-It is recommended to export an xpub from a cold wallet which is not a part of the dcrvsp deployment.
+- A xpub key is provided to vspd via config. vspd will use this key to derive a new addresses for each fee payments.
+It is recommended to export an xpub from a cold wallet which is not a part of the vspd deployment.

 - Multiple remote voting servers, each running dcrwallet and dcrd. dcrwallet on these servers should be constantly unlocked and have voting enabled.
 Three